-Over the last two years, we have formed incredible partnerships with leading global experts who offer our readers the advice and guidance that they ask for
+Over the last four years, we have formed incredible partnerships with leading global experts who offer our readers the advice and guidance that they ask for

 This trusted knowledge means that the TTC community can leave the advice to the doctors, and instead offer each other comfort, by sharing stories and offering words of love and hope.

 Our #ivfstrongertogether campaign has touched so many lives, as men and women across the globe upload pictures of themselves wearing their pineapple pins, identifying with theirs and others fertility journeys.

 Combined with our free IVF campaigns, in which we have given away 26 cycles with more coming soon.
 With our petition with Fertility Network UK to take to the UK Government in January 2019 for fair access to IVF and our #ttc lunches, it is all helping to make a change and continuing to petition for this

 People are talking and conversations are happening and the isolation and taboos are slowly but surely breaking.